MohanGsk/ApplicationInsights-Home/EndpointSpecs/Schemas/Docs/AvailabilityData.md

 1. **name** : string

-    Name of the test that these availability results represents.
+    Name of the test that these availability results represent.

     Max length: 1024

 1. **duration** : string

-    Duration in TimeSpan 'G' (general long) format: d:hh:mm:ss.fffffff
+    Duration in format: DD.HH:MM:SS.MMMMMM.
+Must be less than 1000 days.

 1. **success** : bool

     Success flag.

-    This field is optional.

 1. **runLocation** : string